TN 83 (05-24)

 • If undue hardship continued for the prior period and is expected to continue in the future period, continue payment and tickle the case for the next recontact, per SI 01120.203H.4. in this section; and

-• If undue hardship did not continue through each month, clear the excluded amount and exclusion reason entries on the ROTH screen for each month that undue hardship did not apply.
+• If undue hardship did not continue through each month, clear the excluded amount and exclusion reason entries on the Trust page for each month that undue hardship did not apply.
 Process the excess resources overpayment for those months.
 If undue hardship stops due to a continuing change in the individual's situation, such as income or resources, do not tickle the file to follow up.
 The individual must recontact SSA and make a new allegation of undue hardship.

 4. Recontact controls